On the Fragility of Contribution Score Computation in Federated Learning: Background

 \subsubsection{FedProx~\cite{li2020federated}}

-FedProx modifies the local training objective $f_k(\omega)$ by introducing a proximal term with parameter $\mu$, as seen in the left side of Equation~\ref{eq:hetero}.
-This term prevents local models from deviating far from the global one, thus stabilizing training when clients have non-IID data.
+FedProx modifies the local training objective $f_k(\omega)$ by introducing a proximal term with parameter $\mu$, as seen on the left side of Equation~\ref{eq:hetero}.
+This term prevents local models from deviating far from the global model, thereby stabilizing training when clients operate on non-IID data.